gowthamgspatil/simple__text__editor/README.md

 This code implements a simple text editor using Python that works through the command line.
-Here’s a theoretical explanation of the code:

 1. **File Operations**:
    - The `read_file` function reads the content of a file and returns it.